Tana-ris/SC-habitat/README.md

 ## Citation

-Tanaka, Y., Sato, T., & Goto, S. (2025). **Habitat Suitability Assessment Based on Habitat Evaluation Procedure Using Explainable AI: A Case Study of Sasakia charonda in Namegawa Town**   (under review).
+author_1, author_2, and author_3.
+(2025). **Habitat Suitability Assessment Based on Habitat Evaluation Procedure Using Explainable AI: A Case Study of Sasakia charonda in Namegawa Town**   (under review).

 ---